jannispoltier/cumunda-exercise/README.md

 6. Install the dependencies with ```mvn clean install```
 7. Run the application with ```mvn spring-boot:run```

 Now the application should be running and be connected to the cluster.
-In the web version, you can now run the process.
+In the web version, you can now run the process and pass these initial data for the correlation keys of incoming message events: ```{"resultsReceived": "results-1", "orderReady": "mixture-1"}```.
 While you need to manually execute user tasks in the Camunda Tasklist, all other tasks and message flows should be automatically run.